-Chapter 14 Deserving to Exist Human Contradictions in the Market ego orientation and exchange itself, third from nurturing the worker and fourth from giving to the capitalist through surplus value.
+Chapter 14 Deserving to Exist Human Contradictions in the Market

+I have always wondered how profit could be derived through individual equal exchange.
+The answer I want to give is that profit flows through gifts that come to exchange and the market from nonexchange areas.
+These gifts come first from our giving value to equality (as do mothers with the son's similarity to the father), second from our giving value to ego orientation and exchange itself, third from nurturing the worker and fourth from giving to the capitalist through surplus value.
 There is another 'equal' exchange, between worker and capitalist, to which value is given from the outside.
 The worker agrees to work for a salary, but only because s/he can't survive any other way.
-Extra time, attention, labor and loyalty are gifts given in exchange for the 'privilege' of being paid the going rate for labor of a certain kind.
+Extra time, attention, labor and loyalty are gifts given in exchange for the 'privilege' of being paid the attention, labor and loyalty are girts given in exchange for the 'privilege' of being paid the going rate for labor of a certain kind.
 Going 'up' a logical step, in scarcity the chance to have a paid job is a 'gift.'
 Care, honesty, loyalty, work excellence, and good humor are given in reciprocity for the 'gift' of the job.
-(We could look at this almost as a reciprocal exchange of gifts--as happens in some pre-capitalist societies.)
-While market exchanges may be equal at one level, at another level unseen gifts are constantly being given to, through and around them.
+(We could look at this almost as a reciprocal exchange of gifts--as happens in some pre-capitalist societies.)While market exchanges may be equal at one level, at another level unseen gifts are constantly being given to, through and around them.